 From the review:

 The book outlines the complexity of HSR and offers thought provoking new concepts, commentaries, and options to protect human subjects and to minimize or prevent research risks.
 The book focuses on the American federal regulatory framework as it applies to agencies who receive federal funds.
 It would have been interesting to better understand the framework within which these agencies—and industries—operate outside the regulatory scope of the federal government.
-Perhaps that will be part of a future discussion. [...]bioethics criminal law health information technology health law policy holly fernandez lynch human subjects research human tissue i. glenn cohen pediatrics privacy regulation research research funding veterans
+Perhaps that will be part of a future discussion. [...]bioethics criminal law health information technology health law policy holly fernandez lynch human subjects research human tissue i. glenn cohen pediatrics regulation research research funding veterans